graphhopper/graphhopper/README.md

 ./map-matching.sh action=import datasource=./some-dir/osm-file.pbf [vehicle=car]
 ```

 The parameter vehicle defines the routing profile like `bike`, `motorcycle` or `foot`.
 For all supported values see the variables in the EncodingManager class of GraphHopper.

-If you have already imported a datasource with a specific profile, you need to remove the folder graph-cache in your map-matching-master directory.
+If you have already imported a datasource with a specific profile, you need to remove the folder graph-cache in your map-matching root directory.

 Now you can do these matches:
 ```bash